ashutoshmjain/gita/src/prologue.md

-In `Sanskrit`, "Invocation" means `Aavahan`.
-It is a ritualized act of instantiating superior powers within oneself through intense meditation and sacrifice.
+In `Sanskrit`, `Aavahan` means "Invocation".
+It is a ritualized act - for instantiating superior powers within oneself -  through intense meditation and sacrifice.
 In Hindu tradition, deities are invoked before taking on uphill tasks - tasks  that seem humanly impossible.
 Based on the nature of task at hand, specific deities are invoked.
 For example, `Rama`, before crossing the sea,  invoked `Siva`.

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
 This shift, among many other things, included ..
 - improvements in the language model (e.g. punctuation) to support scribing.